-are interested in methods that allow for the coupling of non-conforming meshes and of different discretisation schemes such as IGA and the classical Nédélec-type Finite Element Method (FEM).
-Two methods are considered: a new mortar method, which allows for the coupling of different grids and exploits the inherent properties of the isogeometric basis to naturally define the approximation space for the Lagrange multipliers, and the State Space Concatenation (SSC) method recently introduced by Flisgen et al. [20], which exploits a modal basis on the connecting interfaces instead.
-SSC can also be interpreted as a problem-specific port reduction method [18, 24].
-In the following, we discuss the proper mathematical construction of such basis, its stability, correctness and show numerical simulations of a real world application example.
+To address those issues, we investigate the domain decomposition method (DDM) for electromagnetic problems solved with isogeometric methods.
+In particular, we are interested in methods that allow for the coupling of nonconforming meshes and of different discretization schemes such as IGA and the classical Nédélec-type finite element method (FEM).
+Two methods are considered: a new mortar method, which allows for the coupling of different grids and exploits the inherent properties of the isogeometric basis to naturally define the approximation space for the Lagrange multipliers, and the state space concatenation (SSC) method recently introduced by Flisgen, Glock, and van Rienen [21], which exploits a modal basis on the connecting interfaces instead.
+SSC can also be interpreted as a problem-specific port reduction method [19, 26].
+In the following, we discuss the proper mathematical construction of such a basis, its stability, and correctness and show numerical simulations of a real world application example.

 1.1.
-Application to Radio Frequency Cavities.
+Application to radio frequency cavities.
 The motivational application example of this paper is the simulation of RF cavities which are used to give energy to the beam in particle accelerators.
-A resonating electromagnetic field is induced inside these structures in such a way that the field oscillation is synchronous with the passing of the charges and that they experience only an accelerating field [30].
+A resonating electromagnetic field is induced inside these structures in such a way that the field oscillation is synchronous with the passing of the charges and that they experience only an accelerating field [32].

-More specifically, we consider the TeV-Energy Superconducting Linear Accelerator (TESLA) cavity [2, 17], a 9-cell cavity built in superconducting niobium for the International Linear Collider (ILC), currently in operation at the Deutsches Elektronen-Synchrotron (DESY) facility in Hamburg (see Fig. 1).
-The TESLA cavity operates with a Transverse Magnetic (TM) standing wave mode at $f_0 = 1.3$ GHz.
+More specifically, we consider the TeV-Energy Superconducting Linear Accelerator (TESLA) cavity [2, 18], a 9-cell cavity built in superconducting niobium for the International Linear Collider (ILC), currently in operation at the Deutsches Elektronen-Synchrotron (DESY) facility in Hamburg (see Figure 1).
+The TESLA cavity operates with a transverse magnetic (TM) standing wave mode at $f_0 = 1.3$ GHz.
 Very stringent tolerancies are required in production in order for the accelerating frequency to be as close as possible to this value.
 This high precision is also required from the numerical simulation.

-However, many cavity simulation codes still rely on 2D axysimmetric FEM, thus disregarding the 3D effects of the Higher Order Mode Coupler (HOMC) present at the ends of the cavity (see Fig. 1-2).
-Three dimensional FEM needs a very high number of elements in order to achieve a sufficient accuracy.
-The use of IGA in cavity simulation has been proven to be beneficial both in terms of accuracy and of overall reduction of the computational cost [14, 13].
-Moreover, IGA allows for a better treatment of geometry deformations, e.g. due to Lorentz detuning [14].
+However, many cavity simulation codes still rely on two-dimensional axysimmetric FEM, thus disregarding the three-dimensional effects of the Higher Order Mode Coupler (HOMC) present at the ends of the cavity (see Figures 1-2).
+Three-dimensional FEM needs a very high number of elements in order to achieve a sufficient accuracy.
+The use of IGA in cavity simulation has been proven to be beneficial both in terms of accuracy and of overall reduction of the computational cost [15, 14].
+Moreover, IGA allows for a better treatment of geometry deformations, e.g., due to Lorentz detuning [15].

-The overall goal is to be able to discretise the central part of the cavity with an isogeometric scheme (as this is the region where the geometry description plays a paramount role in the definition of the eigenfrequencies and where the wall deformations occur) and Finite Element (FE) in the end beampipes, where meshing is most problematic and (possibly curved) tetrahedra allow for the inclusion of the fine details of the HOMCs (see Fig. 2).
+The overall goal is to be able to discretize the central part of the cavity with an isogeometric scheme (as this is the region where the geometry description plays a paramount role in the definition of the eigenfrequencies and where the wall deformations occur) and finite element (FE) in the end beampipes, where the fine details of the HOMCs (see Figure 2) make it difficult to build the structured mesh required by IGA, while they can be captured with a fine mesh of (possibly curved) tetrahedra.
 Furthermore, given the modularity of the geometry, we consider the application of DDM also for cell-to-cell coupling.